Sony A7 III vs Panasonic S1

 Studio photographers will appreciate that the Panasonic S1 (unlike the A7 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the A7 III and the S1 are recent models that feature in their makers' current product line-up.
+Both the A7 III and the S1 are recent models that are part of the current product line-up.
 The A7 III replaced the earlier Sony A7 II, while the S1 does not have a direct predecessor.
+Further information on the two cameras, as well as related accessories, can be found on the official Sony and Panasonic websites.

 Review summary: Sony A7 III vs Panasonic S1